Polysaccharide: Periodic acid-Schiff stain (PAS)

 Polysaccharides with unprotected vicinal diols or amino sugars (where some hydroxyl groups are replaced with amines) give a positive periodic acid-Schiff stain (PAS).
 The list of polysaccharides that stain with PAS is long.
 Although mucins of epithelial origins stain with PAS, mucins of connective tissue origin have so many acidic substitutions that they do not have enough glycol or amino-alcohol groups left to react with PAS.

+Derivatives

+By chemical modifications certain properties of polysaccharides can be improved.
+Various ligands can be covalently attached to their hydroxyl groups.
+Due to the covalent attachment of methyl-, hydroxyethyl- or carboxymethyl- groups on cellulose, for instance, high swelling properties in aqueous media can be introduced.